Rules? Never heard of ’em

 The wine world is awash in rules.
 Some come from a good place, with the intent being to maximize enjoyment and limit waste.
 But many are based on old ways that simply don’t mean anything anymore.
 You can drink red wine with seafood, a great wine will taste great out of any glass, and you can absolutely drink rosé ALL YEAR ROUND.

 It’s always struck me as odd that people want to relegate rosé consumption to the warmer months.
-I suppose I understand the reasoning, especially for rosés from Provence, the French region famous for those pale pink, lightly flavored wines that go so well by the pool or on a boat.
-Or maybe it’s the fact that most people serve their rosé chilled [many over-chilled but then again no one says white wine is only for the summer months.
+I suppose I understand the reasoning.
+Like, rosés from Provence, the French region famous for those pale pink, lightly flavored wines go so well by the pool or on a boat.
+Or maybe it’s the fact that most people serve their rosés chilled.
+Dare I say, many over-chilled [but then again no one says white wine is only for the summer months].

 Here’s how to enjoy rosé [even in the winter]: